yihsuan29/Multi-Gate-Stock-Transformer/Proposal_Slide/Proposal.md

 - **Stock Price**:
 Using the S&P 500 constituents as our base, we classify stocks into 12 categories following the Fama-French industry classification [3].

-  From each category, 8 companies are selected based on market capitalization, resulting in a total of 96 firms.
+  From each category, 8 companies are selected based on their book value, resulting in a total of 96 firms.

   For each selected company, we collect daily stock data, including open, high, low, and close prices and trading volume.